IFRCGo/cbs/Documentation/Continuous Integration/overview.md

 Use `./containerize.sh` to access the terminal inside the container, created from `<image-owner>/cbs-devel` image.

 On the terminal inside the container, use `./build.sh` to build the project.

-## AppVeyor

-AppVeyor is our primary build platform.
-This is the build that generates deployables and governs [versioning](../Deployment/versioning.mg).
-Even though our project only has one repository, we utilize AppVeyors [filtering](https://www.appveyor.com/docs/how-to/filtering-commits/) capability to only build those projects that are changed for the different projects.

-## TravisCI / CircleCI

-Our TravisCI/CircleCI builds used to validate on other platforms such as Linux, which is the runtime environment.

-Folks with access to CBS's official accounts can now add CI/CD builds to CircleCI/TravisCI.

 ## Documentation